tom6931/PSSS/README.md

 # PSSS

-The Department of Energy Joint Genome Institute (DOE JGI) and National Center for Biotechnology Information (NCBI) are collaborating to sponsor a team at the BioIT hackathon in Boston on May 15-16.
+The Department of Energy Joint Genome Institute ([DOE JGI](https://jgi.doe.gov/)) and National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)) are collaborating to sponsor a team at the [BioIT hackathon](https://www.bio-itworldexpo.com/fair-data-hackathon) in Boston on May 15-16.
 Participants will interrogate SRA using appropriate tools (Pebblescout and SourMash) to identify reads of interest.
 They can then explore these results by examining metadata of the reads, aligning pre-assembled contigs with BLAST, and identifying conserved domains on the contigs.
 Read an overview of this project [here](https://github.com/ncbi/PSSS-Bytes2Biology/wiki).

 This document describes the tools and steps in the workflow for this hackathon team.

+# Workflow Overview

+This is a high-level rough outline of the workflow for this hackathon team.
+The exact steps will depend upon discussions with teh team and the interest of the participants.

+* Search sequence data against SRA with Pebblescout or SourMash
+  * Investigate metadata for the SRA reads identified
+  * Identify JGI contigs that correspond to your SRA runs
+    * Align those contigs with ElasticBLAST against a database
+    * Find conserved domains on those contigs with RPSTBLASTN using ElasticBLAST
+    * Download the FASTA for the SRA runs and align that back against the contigs

 # Computing and Storage